-A "mobile home" is a transportable structure at least 8 feet wide and 30 feet long, built on a permanent chassis and designed for use as a dwelling when connected to the required utilities.
+A “mobile home” is a portable structure at least 8 feet wide and 30 feet long, built on a permanent frame and designed for use as a home when connected to required utilities.

-"Park owner" means any person who has an ownership interest in the park, or any person acting as the managing or operations agent of a park owner.
+A “park owner” is any person who has ownership in the park, or any person managing or operating the park on their behalf.

-A "rental agreement" is any written understanding between a resident and park owner entitling the resident to place his mobile home on a site in the park in exchange for payment to the owner.
+A “rental agreement” is any written understanding between a resident and park owner allowing the resident to place his mobile home on a site in the park in exchange for payment.

-A “resident” is a mobile home owner who rents a site in a mobile home park and lives there, including a person who “maintains a permanent residence with the mobile home owner” and who will acquire the title to the home after the death of the owner under the terms of a will or by operation of law.
+A “resident” is a mobile home owner who rents a site in a mobile home park and lives there.
+This includes someone who lives with the mobile home owner on a permanent basis or who will inherit the home after the owner’s death.
 Read the Law: MD Code, Real Prop. § 8A-101

 Duties of Park Owner and Required Provisions

-Before a current or prospective resident signs a rental agreement or occupies the premises, the park owner must give him a written notice stating the availability, capacity and connection fee for all utility services at the proposed site, a copy of the park rules with an explanation of how the rules may be amended, and a copy of the rental agreement, which must provide the following:
+Before a current or prospective resident signs a rental agreement or moves in, the park owner must give a written notice stating the availability, capacity, and connection fee for all utility services at the proposed site.
+The park owner must also provide a copy of the park rules with an explanation of how the rules may be changed and a copy of the rental agreement, which must include the following:

-- Specific identification of the site to be leased;
+- A specific identification of the site to be leased;

-- A term of tenancy of at least 1 year;
+- A term of at least one year;

-- A statement of the total amount of the yearly rental fee, the term of payment (monthly, quarterly, etc.), the amount due for each installment, the amount of any late payment fee, any park fees and the service provided for each;
+- A statement of the total amount of the yearly rental fee, the term of payment (monthly, quarterly, etc.,) the amount due for each payment, the amount of any late payment fee, any park fees, and the service provided for each;

 - A description of all obligations of the park owner and the resident;

 - The exact legal definition of a “qualified resident” (see below);